EvanZhao119/evanzhao119.github.io/_posts/ai/2025-08-14-deploy-resnet-java-djl-tutorial.md

 ---
 layout: post
-title: "Deploying ResNet Models with Java + DJL — From Zero to Hero"
+title: "Deploying ResNet Models with Java and DJL (Deep Java Library)"
 date: 2025-08-14
 categories: ai
 published: true
+description: "Step-by-step guide to deploy ResNet models using Java and DJL.
+Learn environment setup, model loading, image preprocessing, and inference in a pure Java environment without Python."
+keywords: ["java djl tutorial", "deploy resnet java", "deep java library", "image classification java", "pytorch resnet java"]
 ---

-# Deploying ResNet Models with Java + DJL — From Zero to Hero
+# Deploying ResNet Models with Java and DJL (Deep Java Library)
 In the Java world, deep learning often sounds like something you must do with Python.
 In reality, **DJL (Deep Java Library)** allows you to run deep learning models such as `ResNet` and `BERT` directly in a pure Java environment(no extra Python service required).
 This reduces deployment costs and eliminates network latency.

 ---

-## 1. Why DJL?
+## 1. Why Use DJL for Deep Learning in Java?
 Compared to cross-language calls (gRPC/HTTP API), DJL offers:
 - **No extra service**: Run models directly in the Java process
 - **Low latency**: No network transfer overhead